YuzuJS/workflowit/README.md

 // Setup the workflow.
 var Workflow = require("workflowit");

-var wf = new Workflow("startup")
+// Create workflow and add steps. var wf = new Workflow("startup")
     .addStep(new Workflow.Step("tos", showTermsOfService))
     .addStep(new Workflow.Step("rn", showReleaseNotes))
     .addStep(new Workflow.Step("welcome", showWelcome));

+// You can also provide steps directly in the constructor var wf = new Workflow(
+    "startup",
+    new Workflow.Step("tos", showTermsOfService),
+    new Workflow.Step("rn", showReleaseNotes),
+    new Workflow.Step("welcome", showWelcome)
+);

 // Later....
 wf.run().done();